willtseng12/willtseng12.github.io/_posts/2017-08-02-ThirdBlog.md

 The $$gap_{mean}$$ is an average measure of how much unpaid leftover a person carries over each month.
 The $$gap_{std}$$ measures how consistent a person was paying relatively to his bill each period.
 Lastly I want to add another binary variable
-$$lateSuddenLargeGap$$ indicating when:
+$$lateSuddenLargeGap$$ indicating 2 conditions when:

--	A person possess gaps in this 6-months period that is 0.7 standard deviation above their gap mean
+-	The person possesses gaps in this 6-months period that is 0.7 standard deviation above their gap mean
-AND
 - The person has been late for the final 2-months of the period (August, September)

 The 0.7 standard deviation and months chosen are arbitrary thresholds; but, the point here is to create a feature that